wolfcarves/csharp-quiz/README.md

-# Coding Activity: Error Handling in C#
+# Coding Activity: Error Handling and Unit Testing in C#

 ## Objective

-To practice implementing error handling in C#.
+To practice implementing error handling and unit testing in C#.

 ## Activity Description